 - On the forthcoming window, click the radio button of Enabled and then select any preferred Mitigation options using its drop-down menu in order to turn on the feature.

-- If you want to turn off Untrusted Font Blocking in Windows 10, select the Disabled option.
+- If you want to turn off Untrusted Font Blocking in Windows 11 or 10, select the Disabled option.

 Lastly, hit the Apply button followed by OK to save the changes.